leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 ### Customization

 All parts of _Kameleon Application Server_ can be customized, if you wish to.
-Each inner interface that is referenced trought the [IoC Container](http://laravel.com/docs/5.0/container) can be completely replaced.
+Each inner interface that is referenced through the [IoC Container](http://laravel.com/docs/5.0/container) can be completely replaced.
 Also, Kameleon can be extended with any _library /package_ that follows the [Composer Convention](https://getcomposer.org/doc/02-libraries.md).
 Due to that, all the open-source packages listed in the [Packalyst](http://packalyst.com/) and [Packagist.org](https://packagist.org/) can be used to add new capatibilities to the plataform.

 <blockquote class="emphasys"><em>Kameleon Platform</em> can be extended with any of the <strong>more than 50 thousand</strong> packages available in Packagist.org</blockquote>